NoamZeise/nze-game-sdl/README.md

 This framework is made out of three parts:

-* sdl_helper - for hiding the implementation details of sdl2 in rust, and some helper functions for game development
+* nze\_game\_sdl - for hiding the implementation details of sdl2 in rust, and some helper functions for game development
-* tiled - (in lib dir) for loading Tiled maps
+* nze_tiled - (in lib dir) for loading Tiled maps
-* geometry - (in lib dir) for rectangle and vector maths
+* nze_geometry - (in lib dir) for 2D geometry types and functions

-See the example folder (run with ```cargo run --example (name-of-example.rs)```.

 ## Features